 We are a clinical-stage biopharmaceutical company translating genetic insights into the development of therapies for central nervous system, or CNS, disorders characterized by neuronal excitation-inhibition imbalance.
 Normal brain function requires a delicate balance of excitation and inhibition in neuronal circuits, which, when dysregulated, can lead to abnormal function and disease.
-We are applying insights from genetic epilepsies to both rare and more prevalent neurological and psychiatric disorders, using our understanding of shared biological targets and circuits in the brain.
+We are applying insights from genetic epilepsies to both rare and more prevalent neurological disorders, using our understanding of shared biological targets and circuits in the brain, to develop patient-guided therapies.
 We apply a deliberate and pragmatic precision approach, leveraging a suite of translational tools including novel transgenic and predictive translational animal models and electrophysiology markers, to enable an efficient path to proof-of-concept in patients.
-Through this approach, we have established a broad CNS portfolio with multiple programs, including product candidates across psychiatric disorders, movement disorders and epilepsy, with three clinical-stage product candidates.
-Each of our clinical-stage product candidates is advancing in more than one indication and we anticipate expansion into additional indications.
-We expect multiple topline readouts from our clinical-stage programs and anticipate the launch of two additional clinical development programs this year.
-In addition, we have established a robust pipeline of preclinical stage programs through internal research and in-licensing.
+Through this approach, we have established a broad CNS portfolio with multiple programs across movement disorders and epilepsy, with four clinical-stage product candidates.
+For our lead clinical-stage program, we expect to announce topline results from the Phase 2b clinical trial in essential tremor, or ET, in the first quarter of 2023 and expect to initiate a Phase 2 clinical trial for the treatment of Parkinson's disease, or PD, in the first quarter of 2022.
+We expect the initiation of first-in-patient studies for our lead antisense oligonucleotide, or ASO, epilepsy program in the fourth quarter of 2022 and our lead small molecule epilepsy program in the first quarter of 2023, as well as the launch of an additional clinical epilepsy program this year.
+In addition, we have established a robust pipeline of preclinical-stage programs through internal research and in-licensing, including one of the largest portfolios of targeted epilepsy programs in the industry.